 What is an Employment Contract?

 An employment contract is a signed agreement between an employee and an employer.
 It establishes both the rights and responsibilities of the two parties: the worker and the company.
+An employee contract can be in a verbal or non-verbal form.
+The conditions outlined in the contract are determined by what was agreed upon at the time the employee indicated they would accept the job post.

 What should be included in an Employment Contract?